Skip to content

 # "activation_eligibility_epoch": "18446744073709551615",

-Note that the chain has selected an activation epoch for the validator.
+Note that in the above output, the chain has selected an activation epoch for the validator.

 bash